TLC: Tables, Ladders & Chairs (2017)

-The 2017 TLC: Tables, Ladders & Chairs was a professional wrestling event produced by WWE.
+The 2017 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's main roster brand, Raw.
 It was the ninth annual TLC: Tables, Ladders & Chairs and took place on October 22, 2017, at Target Center in Minneapolis, Minnesota.
-The event aired via pay-per-view (PPV) and livestreaming and exclusively featured wrestlers from the promotion's Raw brand division.
-It was the last brand-exclusive TLC event.
+The concept of the show was based around the primary matches of the card each utilizing tables, ladders, and chairs as legal weapons.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 Two days prior to the event, Roman Reigns and Bray Wyatt, who were originally scheduled to perform, were removed from the match card due to a viral infection.
 As a result, two of the matches were changed, one of which became an interpromotional match with a wrestler from the SmackDown brand.
 The main event was originally scheduled to be The Shield's (Dean Ambrose, Roman Reigns, and Seth Rollins) reunion match, but Reigns was replaced by Raw General Manager Kurt Angle, and they defeated the team of The Miz, Braun Strowman, Kane, Cesaro, and Sheamus in a 5-on-3 handicap Tables, Ladders, and Chairs match.
 This was Angle's first WWE match in 11 years.
 Bray Wyatt, in the guise of "Sister Abigail", was originally scheduled to face "The Demon" Finn Bálor, but Wyatt was replaced by SmackDown's AJ Styles, who would lose to "The Demon".
 The event was also notable for the main roster debut of Asuka, who defeated Emma in the opening bout.

+This was the only TLC event held in October, as although the 2018 event was originally planned to again be held in October, it was rescheduled for December due to the scheduling of the all-women's event Evolution for October, with that year's TLC in turn replacing an originally planned Clash of Champions.
+This was also the final brand-exclusive TLC event, as although the 2018 event was also originally planned to again be held for Raw, brand-exclusive PPV and livestreaming events for the main roster were discontinued following WrestleMania 34 in April that year.